-Your social media policy needs to strike a delicate balance: it needs to protect your brand and guard against legal and security risks.
+A social media policy should include a striking delicate balance: it needs to protect your brand and guard against legal and security risks.
 Basic issues are always a must, such as sharing confidential company and client information or posting content that may be deemed derogatory, offensive or defamatory.

 Yet equally, your employees are the real key to building up an authentic brand and driving opportunities.
 Edelman’s Trust Barometer 2019 found that technical experts were the most trusted source online (that's your product and knowledge worker gurus).
 And even everyday employees were shown to bring much-needed brand trust.

-If you want to provide a perfect balance of protection and freedom, here are five issues your social media should address besides the basics.
+If you want to provide a perfect balance of protection and freedom, here are five issues your social media policy should include in order to address besides the basics.